-Improve Your Eating Habits.
+Step 2.
+Important lifestyle changes - improve your eating habits.
 Regular, relaxed, peaceful, sit-down meals, eating slowly, chewing thoroughly, and preferably resting for a few minutes after meals greatly assist digestion.

 Twenty five years ago I had many food intolerances and had to be very careful what I ate.
 One day, I attended a friend’s outdoor wedding that was not only relaxed, it was also hilarious thanks to several noisy ducks next door that kept interrupting the ceremony.
 I laughed most of the afternoon, and ate half a dozen ‘forbidden foods’ - with no food reactions at all.

 Improve Your Diet.
-Most people should eat mainly steamed or otherwise lightly cooked vegetables as the most important part of their diet.
+Most people should eat mainly steamed or otherwise cooked vegetables as the most important part of their diet.
 With this have some animal quality protein daily such as chicken or eggs, along with whole grain rice, blue or yellow corn, or quinoa, oats, rye or barley, but not wheat.
 Wheat is no longer a healthful food in any form, even organically grown whole wheat.
 Sprouted wheat is a little better, but not highly recommended.

 Raw salads are not helpful for most people today.
 They are hard to digest, contaminated with bacteria, and perhaps parasites, and do not provide much nutrition for these reasons.
 Cooked vegetables are much better today, especially if one eats in restaurants.
 Fruit is also not a helpful type of food for most people.
 The sugars tend to upset blood sugar, and tend to feed yeasts in the intestines that most people have such as candida albicans.
 I suggest avoiding all fruit juices, all dried fruit and most fresh fruit as well.
-An exception is that 10-12 ounces of carrot or green vegetable juice daily is helpful for most everyone.
+An exception is that 10-12 ounces of carrot juice daily is helpful for most people.

 Pasteurized and homogenized dairy products, with the exception of butter, are not very healthful foods.
 Try to find certified raw, organically grown dairy products.
 Most cheeses, milk and yogurt is not very healthful today and anyone with food sensitivities should avoid most of it, at least until the digestive system has a chance to heal.
 Goat milk products are often tolerated better, especially if raw.
 Gluten-containing foods (rye, oats and barley) are also common allergic foods and avoiding all gluten-containing grains is helpful for many people today.
 In fact, most people who are ill cannot digest any grains very well, so these foods may need to be minimized until the digestive trace heals to some degree.